mamadeusia/SimpleMerkleTree/Readme.md

 # Simple Merkle Tree for Solidity and Golang

-This repository consists of simple golang merkle tree and related solidity code that you can work with it .
+This repository contains On-chain merkle tree creator.
+You can add address to onchain and update the merkleRoot of the contract by calling `addToList(address newAddress)` that is only accessible by owner or admin of the contract.

+Also you can find indexed variables in the log as I emitted `event NewRoot(address indexed NewAddress,bytes32 indexed NewRoot)` in each call to `addToList` function .

+Offchain side is responsible for `GetProof` as main functionality, also you can `PrintRoot` and `PrintTree` for visualization.

-## Usage
+## OffChain usage

-Add you're addresses that you want to have in the tree in `main.go` . after that you can call the `PrintProof` and `PrintRoot` to use in solidity contract . you can also see the structure of tree by `PrintTree` method .
+Add you're addresses that you want to have in the tree in `main.go` .

 ```bash
     go run main.go
 ```

+## Onchain usage
+You can use remixd to test the functionality of solidity code in remix .

-## Demo
+## Hints

-Find the deployed smart contract on BSC_Testnet in the address below.
-`0x97c34750E7FDfE7777d953B7B3f3305599E293a2`.
-this is the private key for the address `0xE7A817bbD2A4D30058b7fd9041ABA1Db3552cd8c` `95889a9207b16aa6735c9c5825c70214e775fcf33978f51ade7f47984a877aae` you can use it to check the functionality . addresses that used in creating current root are in `main.go`.
+There are some optimization that can be done on contract side like using struct and use of smaller uint like `uint32` to optimize the usage of storage.
 ## Authors

 - [@mamadeusia](https://github.com/mamadeusia)